GfSE/SAF-Specification/stakeholders.md

 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
 * Which users does the system support?
-What the system has to accomplish for these users?

   ***Rationale:  In my role, I need to check whether the system fits into the higher-level user concept.***
 # Portfolio Manager